gmkung/kleros-etherscan-batch-process/README.md

 This will generate CSV files in the `dist/output/tags` directory, organized by explorer.

+Three file types are produced for each explorer:
+- `kleros-tags-<explorer>-<timestamp>.csv` — regular export of currently registered items.
+- `kleros-tags-<explorer>-REMOVAL-<timestamp>.csv` — addresses to be removed (Absent with more than one request, excluding those already updated).
+- `kleros-tags-<explorer>-UPDATE-<timestamp>.csv` — addresses present in both the regular and removal sets; these need to be updated with new information.

 #### Exporting Tokens

 To export Kleros tokens, run the following command: